unb-libraries/drupal-update-github-connector/README.md

 ### Endpoint Setup
 +   Ensure that python is parsed by your webserver : we use mod_python for apache2.
 +   Update RewriteBase in .htaccess to reflect your deployment point
 +   Copy githubOrgConfiguration.py.example to githubOrgConfiguration.py and populate values.
+Info on generating an OAuth token is covered elsewhere (https://help.github.com/articles/creating-an-oauth-token-for-command-line-use)

 ### Custom Module Configuration
 Ensure the following settings are defined in your module.info: